adaruna3/adaruna3/README.md

 ### Hi there 👋

+I am a graduate student with hands-on experience in the development of machine learning models and pipelines deployed for robot systems.

 <!--
 **adaruna3/adaruna3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.